 Doctors prescribed Actos to millions of people with type 2 diabetes to control blood sugar.
 Although the drug does help with diabetes, studies linked Actos to serious, life-threatening side effects, including heart failure and bladder cancer.
 The physical, emotional and financial burdens of Actos-related injuries can be costly, and compensation from a lawsuit can help provide relief.

-Inability to work because of medical problems – especially Actos bladder cancer – leads to lost income.
-Caregivers also lose time from work.
+The inability to go to work because of medical problems – especially Actos bladder cancer – leads to lost income.
+Caregivers may also lose time from work as they care for a loved one.

 Takeda and Eli Lilly launched Actos, a thiazolidinedione (TZD).
 Pre-approval studies showed tumors in rats given the drug.
 Its label said the relationship between the tumors in rats and possible tumors in humans is "unclear."